 Comprehensive oral exam of each sub-discipline in political science and general political science knowledge.
-Prerequisites: PO-100.
+Course Type(s): Capstone, Writing Intensive.

 PS Courses

 PS-140.
 Psychology of Success.
 3 Credits.

 Psychology of Success is a course based upon a self-oriented exploration of basic psychological concepts, principles, theories, and the fundamental habits of research.
 It is designed to expose students to psychology as a discipline through an emphasis on constructs related to habits related to personal success.
 This course does not count for Psychology majors.